Razeer123/JSON-Flattener/README.md

 ```
 dotnet build
 ```
-After project building process is done, run the program using:
+After project building process is done (it can take a few seconds), run the program using:
 ```
 dotnet run <JSON location>
 ```